awslabs/mlmax/modules/environment/util/docker/README.md

 **Features:**
 - amazon linux 2 base
 - python version management with conda
-- mount your current directory
+- mount your current directory and aws credential directory
 - AWS CDK installation
 - zsh shell
-- tmux configuration

 Once it's set up, the command prompt should look something such as this: